 Frieze art fair brings together over 160 of the world's leading galleries showing iconic and emerging art from contemporary artists of today.
-With its robust sales and top-notch roster of galleries it’s easy to see how London’s creative curiosity is piqued by this colossal contemporary art affair.
+With its robust sales and top-notch roster of galleries it’s easy to see how London’s creative curiosity is piqued by this colossal contemporary art circus.